Historic villa façade with symmetrical wooden windows and classical architectural detailing

 Arches, circles, geometries that resist standard.

 Demanding architecture asks for more than rectangles.
-The system absorbs complexity — arched openings, round windows, tall composed units — without losing its calm.
+The system absorbs complexity, from arched openings and round windows to tall composed units, without losing its calm.

 See applications